Kong/docs.konghq.com/app/dev-portal/app-reg/index.md

 content_type: concepts
 ---

 Konnect Dev Portal provides flexible options for controlling access to content and APIs.
 When combined with a Gateway Service, Developers visiting a Dev Portal can sign up, create an Application, register it with an API, and retrieve API keys without any necessary intervention by Dev Portal administrators.
-Developer signups and Applications creation require admin approvals by default, which can be changed in Settings/Security.
+Developer sign ups and Applications creation require admin approvals by default, which can be changed in Settings/Security.

 Application registration can be provided by enabling User Authentication (and optionally Role-based Access Control), linking an API to a Gateway Service (version 3.6+) and then selecting an authentication strategy when publishing the API to a Dev Portal.